udontur/obsidian/snc2d.md

     - 4: Tetra
     - 5: Penta
     - 6: Hexa
-- Less electronegative element go first
+- Less valance electron goes first
 - Do not add "Mono" to the first element
 - Add "-ide" to the last element only
 ## Ionic bonds